-Here's how it's done.
-I'll position the mouse cursor in the center of cell B4, making sure I see the White Cross cursor shape, and then click and drag down to B8.
-Now I hold down the Control key on the keyboard and select cells D4 to D8.
-And I've now selected the non-contiguous range: B4 to B8, along with D4 to D8.
+So I'll begin by selecting the January sales figures.
+I position the mouse cursor in the centre of cell B4 and then click and drag down to cell B8.
+Now I hold down the Control key on the keyboard and I select cells D4 to D8.